J0JIng/SC2001-Algorithm-Analysis-/Project2/README.md

 By defining these characteristics, we aim to explore the behaviour and performance of algorithms on graphs with varying densities.<br />
 Once the graph is generated, it is saved in a `.txt` file.
 The `.txt` file would be read and converted to a adjacency matrix or adjacency list representation in the respective [DijkstraA.java](https://github.com/J0JIng/SC2001-Algorithm-Analysis-/blob/main/Project2/DijkstraA.java) and [DijkstraB.java](https://github.com/J0JIng/SC2001-Algorithm-Analysis-/blob/main/Project2/DijkstraB.java) files.

-To find more details of our graph generation, click [here](https://github.com/J0JIng/SC2001-Algorithm-Analysis-/blob/main/Project2/generateInput.java).
+To find more details on our graph generation, click [here](https://github.com/J0JIng/SC2001-Algorithm-Analysis-/blob/main/Project2/generateInput.java).

 ### 2. Implementation of Dijkstra’s Algorithm.